Random5622/Random5622/README.md

 - 👋 Hi, I’m @Random5622
 - 👀 I’m interested in how to code games
-- 🌱 I’m currently learning how to use python
+- 🌱 I’m currently learning how to use HTML, CSS, Javascript
 - 💞️ I’m looking to collaborate on learning to future my knowledge of how to code
 - 📫 How to reach me email me at randomfiles76@gmail.com